dreadwing5/DataRepository/README.md

 ## TODO :
 - [x] Add All option in report generation
-- [x] UI Update for adding more fields (Show Modal box/Seperate Page)
+- [ ] Add Separate Page for Handling Different Forms
-- [ ] Add Search option for searching through various modules
+- [ ] Add Delete (Soft Delete)  and Edit Functionality for the table
+- [ ] Add Auto increment id on each field
+- [ ] Add Dynamic Dropdown Menu
 - [x] Create tables for new fields
 - [ ] Show error if data couldn't be submitted
-- [ ] Add Auto increment id on each field
 - [ ] Add foreign key (faculty) on each module